leaf-ai/platform-services/cmd/experimentsrv/README.md

 Now go to the experimentsrv.yaml file and change the Egress rule to point at your endpoint.
 The deployment spec, PGHOST and PGDATABASE should also be modified to the endpoint and the DB Name respectively.

 You should now create or edit the secrets.yaml file ready for deployment with the user name and the password.
+The secrets can be injected into your kubernetes secrets DB using the kubectl apply -f [secrets_file_name] command.

 # Service Authentication

 Service authetication is explained within the top level README.md file for the github.com/SentientTechnologies/platform-services repository.
 All calls into the experiment service must contain metadata for the autorization brearer token and have the all:experiments claim in order to be accepted.

+<pre><code><b>export AUTH0_DOMAIN=sentientai.auth0.com
+export AUTH0_TOKEN=$(curl -s --request POST --url 'https://sentientai.auth0.com/oauth/token' --header 'content-type: application/json' --data '{ "client_id":"71eLNu9Bw1rgfYz9PA2gZ4Ji7ujm3Uwj", "client_secret": "AifXD19Y1EKhAKoSqI5r9NWCdJJfyN0x-OywIumSd9hqq_QJr-XlbC7b65rwMjms", "audience": "http://api.sentient.ai/experimentsrv", "grant_type": "http://auth0.com/oauth/grant-type/password-realm", "username": "karlmutch@gmail.com", "password": "Passw0rd!", "scope": "all:experiments", "realm": "Username-Password-Authentication" }' | jq -r '"\(.access_token)"')
+</b></code></pre>

+# Using the server

+The grpc_cli tool can be used to interact with the server for creating and getting experiments.
+Other tools do exist as curl like environments for interacting with gRPC servers including the nodejs based tool found at, https://github.com/njpatel/grpcc.
+For our purposes we use the less powerful but more common grpc_cli tool that comes with the gRPC project.
+Documentation for the grpc_cli tool can be found at, https://github.com/grpc/grpc/blob/master/doc/command_line_tool.md.

+Should you be considering writing or using a service with gRPC then the following fully worked example might be informative, https://www.goheroe.org/2017/08/19/grpc-service-discovery-with-server-reflection-and-grpc-cli-in-go.

+Two pieces of information are needed in order to make use of the service:

+First, you will need the ingress iendpoint for your cluster.
+The following command sets an environment variable that you will be using as the CLUSTER_INGRESS environment variable across all of the examples within this guide.

+<pre><code><b>grpc_cli call $CLUSTER_INGRESS ai.sentient.experiment.Service.Create "experiment: {uid: 't', name: 'name', description: 'description'}"  --metadata authorization:"Bearer $AUTH0_TOKEN"</b>
+</pre></code>

-# Manually exercising the server
+# Manually exercising the server from within the mesh

 <pre><code><b>export AUTH0_DOMAIN=sentientai.auth0.com
 export AUTH0_TOKEN=$(curl -s --request POST --url 'https://sentientai.auth0.com/oauth/token' --header 'content-type: application/json' --data '{ "client_id":"71eLNu9Bw1rgfYz9PA2gZ4Ji7ujm3Uwj", "client_secret": "AifXD19Y1EKhAKoSqI5r9NWCdJJfyN0x-OywIumSd9hqq_QJr-XlbC7b65rwMjms", "audience": "http://api.sentient.ai/experimentsrv", "grant_type": "http://auth0.com/oauth/grant-type/password-realm", "username": "karlmutch@gmail.com", "password": "Passw0rd!", "scope": "all:experiments", "realm": "Username-Password-Authentication" }' | jq -r '"\(.access_token)"')